 I first became suspicious of my humor soon after getting married.
 My wife was probably the first person who made me question what was lurking behind, or beneath, my humor.
-Since then my priest and one of my psychology professors have been instrumental in focusing my attention on the issue.
-Then last summer I read Freud’s work, “Jokes and Their Relation to the Unconscious.”
-Finally,… I think my lightning fast mind is starting to get it.
+Since then, my priest and one of my psychology professors have been instrumental in focusing my attention on the issue.
+Then last summer I read Freud’s work, “Jokes and Their Relation to the Unconscious,” and, finally, I think my lightning fast mind is starting to get it.

 Anyone who has read anything by Freud knows that he attempts to relate all psychological antics to the pursuit of pleasure, and more specifically, the pleasure experienced or denied during childhood.
 Humor endeavors to do just this.
 In Freud’s words:

 “the euphoria we wish to reach by these means (the comic, jokes, and humor) is nothing other than the mood of a period of life in which we were accustomed to deal with our psychical work in general with a small expenditure of energy—the mood of our childhood, when we were ignorant of the comic, were incapable of jokes and when we had no need of humor to make us feel happy in our life.”

 In short, as we develop and experience life’s trials and suffering our psyche attempts to out maneuver pain, insecurity, and sadness.
 Humor is a safe and easy way to attain this happiness on the cheap.